charlieburd/surfs_up/README.md

  * The maximum tempature June and Dec are almost even.
 In June it reached a high of 85.0 degrees Fahrenheit.
 And in Dec it reached a high of 83.0 degrees Fahrenheit.
 A spread of only 2 degrees different.
 It is fair to say Oahu is not very seasonal, at least tempature wise.

+ * When we look at averages there is a very small different in temp between June and Dec in Oahu.
+The `decribe()` function also give us standard deviation (std), I think this is an important statistic because it shows which month is going to have a larger range of tempatures, and in return be harder to predict how busy the store will be.
+The std for June is 3.25 and the std for Dec is 3.74.
+So the tempature swings are both mininimal, but A. Wavy can expect that Dec will lead to a bit more uncertaintly compared to June.

 #### June Tempature Statistics
 ![stacked_launch_outcomes](https://github.com/charlieburd/surfs_up/blob/main/june_temps.png)